Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, April 19 best bets by proven model

 SportsLine's model reveals its Orlando Magic vs. Detroit Pistons Game 1 picks

-The 2026 NBA playoffs continue Sunday night in the Eastern Conference as Cade Cunningham and the No. 1 see Detroit Pistons (60-22) tip off their first-round series against Paolo Banchero the No. 8 seed Orlando Magic (46-38).
+The 2026 NBA playoffs continue Sunday evening in the Eastern Conference as Cade Cunningham and the No. 1 seed Detroit Pistons (60-22) tip off their first-round series against Paolo Banchero and the No. 8 seed Orlando Magic (46-38).
 The Magic blew out the Hornets on Friday in the NBA Play-In Tournament to claim the eighth spot.
 These teams split their four matchups this season both straight up and against the spread.
-Jonathan Isaac (knee) is questionable for Orlando.
+Jonathan Isaac (knee) is out for Orlando, while Desmond Bane (illness) was added to the injury report, but is listed as available.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.